Jianningli/ssm/README.md

- Reconstructing Large and Complex Cranial Defects using an Image-based Statistical Shape Model
+ Back to the Roots: Reconstructing Large and Complex Cranial Defects using an Image-based Statistical Shape Model

 Manual implant cleaning: [**demonstration video**](https://figshare.com/articles/dataset/Reconstruction_of_Large_and_Complex_Cranial_Defects/19328816/3?file=34326815)